 Kathy Sindt is a Senior Instructional Designer at Colorado Community Colleges Online, where she designs online courses for the Colorado Community College System.
 She brings 30 years of experience to the job, with a career mostly focused in higher education.
 Her career spans several aspects of the field, including designing and teaching both face-to-face and online courses, working to improve the use of technology in the classroom by educators, and creating effective online courses.
 Kathy’s current interests focus on exploring ways to add more inclusive and engaging content into the online courses at CCCOnline.

-Jill Stefaniak is an Assistant Professor in the Learning, Design, and Technology program in the Department of Career and Information Studies at the University of Georgia.
+Jill Stefaniak is an Associate Professor in the Learning, Design, and Technology program in the Department of Career and Information Studies at the University of Georgia.
 Her research interests focus on the professional development of instructional designers and design conjecture, designer decision-making processes, and contextual factors influencing design in situated environments.

 Dr. Vanessa Svihla is an assistant professor at the University of New Mexico with appointments in the learning sciences and engineering, and she directs the Interaction and Disciplinary Design in Educational Activity (IDDEA) Lab.
 Her research has been supported by the NSF and USDA, and she was selected as a 2014 National Academy of Education / Spencer Postdoctoral Scholar.
 Dr. Svihla received her MS (Geology) and PhD (Science Education) from The University of Texas at Austin.
 She served in the Peace Corps and was a post-doctoral scholar at UC Berkeley.
 She draws inspiration from her own practice in fashion design and instructional design, as her research focuses on how people learn when they design.
 She is particularly interested in how people find and frame problems, and how these activities relate to identity, agency and creativity.